samuelnicholls/movie-listing/README.md

 # Movie Listing

 ### TODO
-- Check if all Tailwind classes are needed
 - Full mobile, tablet and desktop run through
 - Update README and other docs in GitHub